 Asthma inhalers are kept in the classrooms and the children are made aware of their location.
-Older children are encouraged to use them as necessary and to look after them themselves.
+Older children are encouraged to use them as necessary.
 Younger children are supervised when using inhalers and the spacers.
 Parents are asked to ensure that the inhalers are not empty or out of date.

-If care plans are required, parents will be directly involved in creating the care plan alongside the SENCO and with advice from the doctor who diagnosed the condition.
+If medical care plans are required, parents will be directly involved in creating the care plan alongside the SENCO and with advice from the doctor who diagnosed the condition.
 This information is usually relayed to school through a letter sent by the child's doctor or school nurse team.
 Care plans are kept in the relevant classroom related to the child.
 All staff are informed of changes to any care plan as and when they arise.

 Most of our staff are trained in first aid and we meet the requirement for paediatric first aid personnel.
+Staff have additional training regarding specific medical conditions/ needs as required.